 “The underlying technology that powers a lot of these things have not had the stresses that they have had until recently, when people moved away from those easier attacks because we have become more sophisticated, phishing is getting less, users are better informed.

-“Now [attackers] have to go after the remaining things and find new ways to attack, where that is advanced persistent attacks where they are coming in through advanced social engineering and moving laterally to the data centre, or why not go straight to the data centre itself through vulnerabilities?
+“Now [attackers] have to go after the remaining things and find new ways to attack, where that is advanced persistent attacks where they are coming in through advanced social engineering and moving laterally to the data center, or why not go straight to the data center itself through vulnerabilities?

 Foster says the third big trend is the idea of programmable infrastructure.

-“If you’re using Amazon, Azure or a software-defined data centre solution, everything is an API call.”
+“If you're using Amazon, Azure or a software-defined data center solution, everything is an API call.